Your Social Privacy

 Take advantage of the added security

-Enable two-factor authentication on your social media accounts.
+Enable two-factor authentication, or two-step verification, on your social media accounts.

-“It’s an extra layer of security designed to ensure you’re the only person who can access your account—even if someone knows your password,” Cray says.
+“It’s an extra layer of security designed to ensure you’re the only person who can access your account—even if someone knows your password,” Cray said.

-When you want to sign in to a new device or browser for the first time, you’ll need to provide two pieces of information—your password and a verification code that’s sent to your phone as a text message.
+When you sign in to a new device or browser for the first time, you’ll provide two pieces of information.
+You’ll enter your password and another form of verification that it’s really you.